-The Charles County Extension Office is open to the public Monday through Friday, 8:00 am to 4:30 pm; no appointment is required.
+The Charles County Extension (UME) office hours are Monday through Friday, 8:00 am to 4:30 pm; appointments are recommended.

 Please call the office at 301-934-5403, if you need to leave a message.